Iotic-Labs/py-application-examples/energenie/README.md

-# Energenie 2
+# Energenie
 Use @whaleygeek's OO pyenergenie code to talk to motion sensors, open sensors and monitoring plugs without a need for an interim csv file.

 ## Why?
-Originally for FWIC16 Innovation Showcase
+Originally for FWIC16 Innovation Showcase, but now available for public use

 Can be modified and adapted for other uses with any of the sensors controlled by @whaleygeek's stuff

 ## What?
-Iotic/Energenies come in two flavours
+Iotic/Energenies come in two flavours:

-1. [mihome_iotic.py](./myhome_iotic.py) - Old-school version based on @whaleygeek's example: mihome_energy_monitor.py
+1. [mihome_iotic.py](./mihome_iotic.py) - Old-school version based on @whaleygeek's example: mihome_energy_monitor.py

 2. [discovery.py](./discovery.py) - New-school version using Iotic ThingRunner and values - more properly OO

 ## How?